Shre1100/MediConnect/README.md

-# MediConnect - An Online Doctor Appointment Booking Web App
+# MediConnect - An Online Doctor Appointment Booking Web App (Ongoing)

 Well we all know nowadays to get an appointment from a doctor can be a really tideous task.
 So here is my small effort to make this process easier at both the ends i.e., For the patients and the doctors.